churchers/vm-bhyve/README.md

     # cp /usr/local/share/examples/vm-bhyve/* /my/vm/path/.templates/

 If you look inside the template files with a text editor, you will see they are very simple.
 You can create as many templates as you like.
-For example for could have web-server.conf, containing the setting for your web servers, or freebsd-large.conf for large FreeBSD guests, and so on.
+For example you could have web-server.conf, containing the setting for your web servers, or freebsd-large.conf for large FreeBSD guests, and so on.
 This is the contents of the default template: